-Registered Apprenticeships is a proven model of job preparation that combines paid On-The-Job Training (OJT) with related instructions to progressively increase workers' skill levels and wages.
+Registered Apprenticeships (RAPs) is a proven model of job preparation that combines paid On-The-Job Training (OJT) with related instructions to progressively increase workers' skill levels and wages.
 Registered Apprenticeships is also a business-driven model that provides an effective way for employers to recruit, train, and retrain highly skilled workers.
 It allows employers to develop and apply industry standards to training programs, thereby increasing productivity and quality of the workforce.
 As an "earn and learn" strategy, Registered Apprenticeships offer job seekers with immediate employment opportunities that pay sustainable wages and offer advancement along a career path.
 Graduates of Registered Apprenticeship programs receive nationally-recognized, portable credentials, and their training may be applied toward further post-secondary education.

-All Registered Apprenticeship programs consist of seven (7) core components:
+All Registered Apprenticeship programs consist of five core components:

 - Industry-Led

 - Paid Job

+- On-the-Job Learning/Mentorship

 - Supplemental Education

+- Quality & Safety

+- Nationally Recognized Credentials

 - Diversity

-- Nationally-Recognized Credentials

-- Quality & Safety